How to Apply

 Tips:

-• Be specific
+• Be concrete.
+Name specific projects, courses, or experiences.

-• a course paper
+• A course paper

-• an article submitted for publication
+• An article submitted or accepted for publication

 Three letters are required.
 If you graduated more than five years ago, you may substitute work letters of reference.
 Work-related referees should be direct supervisors who can comment on skills that would be useful in the academic environment.